 My Practice: The Yoga Of Waking Life

-Finalizing his 200-hour Yoga Alliance teacher training in 2016, he set out to travel the world for five months alongside his partner in order to cultivate greater Martial study and awaken a deeper spiritual understanding.
+Finalizing his 200-hour Yoga Alliance teacher training certification in 2016, he set out to travel the world for five months alongside his partner in order to cultivate greater martial arts study and awaken a deeper spiritual understanding.
 While taking part in a meditation retreat at Wat Suan Dok in Chiang Mai, Thailand, Urvil James discovered a unique method and practice of presence, which he later went on to fully cultivate and ascribe as, 'The Yoga Of Waking Life'.

 He regards himself as primarily being a ‘Jnana yogi’ and continually studies both contemporary Western and ancient Eastern philosophies and practices in order to enrich and further his understanding.
 A pursuit to bridge the gap between science and mysticism, which he calls, "Demystifying the Mystical in Order to Realize the Truly Mystical at Work."
 At present, he is an astute practitioner of zen.